chunkbanned/VCUserPluginsInstaller/README.md

 This script will help people install custom plugins to Vencord.

+> [!CAUTION]
-## I do not take responsibility for any inconveniences that may happen when using this script, you use this script at your own risk
+> I do not hold responsibility for any inconveniences which may happen whilst using this program.
+Custom Plugins are not verified by Vencord Staff, some plugins may lead to your Discord Account being stolen or worse!
+So, please check through each plugin you install!

 ## Requirements